prft-jvm/serverless-ws/README.md

 From Intellij embedded maven menu
 `Maven -> Eecute Maven Goal -> mvn package -Dpackaging=docker-native -Dmicronaut.runtime=lambda -Pgraalvm`

-This will build the GraalVM native image **inside a docker container** and generate the `function.zip` ready for the deployment.
+This will build the GraalVM native image **inside a docker container** and generate the `function.zip` in the target folder ready for the deployment.

 ### Login AWS portal

-5. Now you are able to test your lambda function throug the AWS Portal, you can access it using the [training console link] (https://psl-training.signin.aws.amazon.com/console)
+5. You will need ACCOUNT_ID to deploy the lambda function in aws.
+You can get it by accesing the aws web UI using the [training console link]
+(https://psl-training.signin.aws.amazon.com/console)

 Use the credentials **provided by the Perficient team**